Expeditions MSU -

 Expeditions MSU Options

 Each backpacking trip will have an amazing opportunity to work together as a team while traveling through remote areas of the Gallatin National Forest South of Bozeman.
 You can expect breathtaking views and plenty of time to connect with new friends as well as perfect your backcountry camping skills.
-Backpacking groups will be completely self-sufficient for five days, so participants should be prepared to carry a backpack of up to 25% of their body weight over uneven terrain.
+Backpacking groups will be completely self-sufficient for five days, so participants should be prepared to carry a backpack of up to 50 pounds.
 You'll learn how to travel and camp responsibly in the backcountry and try for a summit attempts of one of the iconic local peaks in the region.
 You'll also have plenty of time for trail games and gourmet backcountry cooking!